remixed123/startproject_cc3200_ti-rtos/README.md

 Example Summary
 ---------------

-The project toggles the LEDs on the CC3200 LaunchPad depending on UDP Packet received.
+The project controls the LEDs on the CC3200 LaunchPad depending on UDP Packet received.
 See details on how to use below.

 The program loads the startproject Task statically.
 This can be changed via the